Isogeny graphs of superspecial abelian varieties and Brandt matrices: Computations: The Ramanujan property for Gr "005F g( "2113 ,p) with g>1

 \subsection{A Ramanujan example}

 To see that the isogeny graph $\GR_{\!g}(\ell,p)$ can (rarely) be Ramanujan, consider the case $\ell=2$, $g=2$, and $p=7$.
 In characteristic $7$ there is one supersingular elliptic curve $E: y^2=x^3-x$ and one superspecial genus-$2$ curve $C:y^2=x^5+x$.
-There are two principally polarized superspecial abelian surfaces: $E\times E$ with the product polarization and the jacobian $J(C)$ of $C$.
+There are two principally polarized superspecial abelian surfaces: $E\times E$ with the product polarization and the jacobian $J(C)$ of $C$ with its canonical polarization.
 The adjacency matrix for $\GR_2(2,7)$ is